mjdavisibm/DevOps-Tools-old/DevOps-Tools/Jenkins/Kube Yaml/README.md

 * The `InitContainer:` section is executed first and installs [BusyBox](https://hub.docker.com/_/busybox).
 BusyBox combines tiny versions of many common UNIX utilities into a single small container (1-5 MB).
 It's fast to download and install.
 The `command:` section that changes the ownership of `/var/jenkins_home` to the Jenkins user and group.
 Thus when the main `container:` section executes and tries to write configuration information into the home directory it is actually authorized to do that.

 ##4.
 Allowing access to the Jenkins instance so you can Login.
-Kubernetes requires  a `Service` object to be created in order for users to access the Jenkins application.
+Kubernetes requires  a `Service` object to be created in order for users to access the applications.

-Again using the `+Create` button in the top right of the Kubernetes Dashboard.
+Using the Kubernetes Dashboard click the `+Create` button in the top right.
+Paste the `3_Allow_Access.yaml` file into the `CREATE FROM TEXT INPUT` tab and press upload.

-	1. Paste the text from the 3_Allow_Jenkins_Access.yaml file found in in this directory into the text box
-	2. Press the upload button

 ##5.
 Login to Jenkins for the first time
 To login to Jenkins for the first time you need two things

 1. The correct url and port to the Jenkins service
-2. The admin password that is stored in `/var/jenkins_home`.
+2. The admin password that is stored in `/var/jenkins_home`

 ###Finding the correct http url.
 This is a simple task of going back to the main IKS dashboard and selecting he `overview` tab.
 IKS automatically allocates a DNS name to the cluster.
 You will find the DNS name in `ingress subdomain'.
 The port number is what we set up in the services object in previous step, i.e. 30000.
 To access Jenkins you will type in a web browser something like this